immafirestarter-zz/cv/cv.md

 - Curiosity and passion for code
 - Independent learner and problem-solver
 - TDD and pair-programming
-- Ruby (and Rails), Javascript, Node.js, Express, Swift
+- Ruby (and Rails), Javascript, Node.js, Express (here is a project I collaborated on using the MEAN stack: https://github.com/immafirestarter/An-illogical-approach-to-life), Swift

 ## Employment Experience